-- Diabetes---SOMATIC INTERVENTION - Researchers are using CRISPR-Cas9 to develop a personalized treatment for genetic forms of diabetes by replacing insulin-producing cells in patients. - The risk of transplant rejection is reduced by using the patient's own cells - The disease affects nearly 30 million Americans and the total cost in the United States is estimated to exceed \$300 billion per year. - Leber Disease--- SOMATIC INTERVENTION - The world's first in vivo CRISPR study was announced in a July 2019 press release (in vivo means cells don't have to be removed, treated and re-introduced to a patient). - It aims to treat people born with a form of inherited blindness resulting from a point mutation in a gene called CEP290.
-The treatment involves injections directly into the retina and targets the most common cause of inherited childhood blindness. - Sickle Cell Disease--- SOMATIC INTERVENTION - Researchers are working on an experimental gene therapy treatment for sickle cell disease (SCD). - The treatment would consist of using CRISPR-Cas9 to modify stem cells that are isolated from a patient's blood and then later reintroduced to produce healthy levels of fetal hemoglobin.

-- The higher levels of fetal hemoglobin are expected to counteract pain caused by the sickle cell mutation. - Approximately 100,000 Americans are affected by SCD and the total cost of medical care for SCD is estimated to exceed \$1.1 billion per year.
+- Researchers are using CRISPR-Cas9 to develop a personalized treatment for genetic forms of diabetes by replacing insulinproducing cells in patients. - The risk of transplant rejection is reduced by using the patient's own cells. - The disease affects nearly 30 million Americans and the total cost in the United States is estimated to exceed \$300 billion per year. - Leber Disease: SOMATIC INTERVENTION - The world's first in vivo CRISPR study was announced in a July 2019 press release (in vivo means cells don't have to be removed, treated, and reintroduced to a patient). - It aims to treat people born with a form of inherited blindness resulting from a point mutation in a gene called CEP290.
+The treatment involves injections directly into the retina and targets the most common cause of inherited childhood blindness. - Sickle Cell Disease: SOMATIC INTERVENTION - Researchers are working on an experimental gene therapy treatment for sickle cell disease (SCD), and in early 2021 the first clinical trials for a treatment were approved by the FDA. - The treatment would consist of using CRISPR-Cas9 to modify stem cells that are isolated from a patient's blood and then later reintroduced to produce healthy levels of fetal hemoglobin. - The higher levels of fetal hemoglobin are expected to counteract pain caused by the sickle cell mutation. - Approximately 100,000 Americans are affected by SCD, and the total cost of medical care for SCD is estimated to exceed \$1.1 billion per year.